-multicast Specify that unknown multicast traffic should be blocked. unicast Specify that unknown unicast traffic should be blocked.

-Unknown multicast and unicast traffic is not blocked.

-By default, all traffic with unknown MAC addresses is sent to all ports.
-You can block unknown multicast or unicast traffic on protected or nonprotected ports.
-If unknown multicast or unicast traffic is not blocked on a protected port, there could be security issues.

-Blocking unknown multicast or unicast traffic is not automatically enabled on protected ports; you must explicitly configure it.

-For more information about blocking packets, see the software configuration guide for this release.

-This example shows how to block unknown multicast traffic on an interface:

-Switch(config-if)# switchport block multicast

-You can verify your setting by entering the show interfaces interface-id switchport privileged EXEC command.

-Command Description show interfaces switchport Displays the administrative and operational status of a switching (nonrouting) port, including port blocking and port protection settings.
+Syntax Description multicast Specify that unknown multicast traffic should be blocked. unicast Specify that unknown unicast traffic should be blocked.
+Defaults Unknown multicast and unicast traffic is not blocked.
+Command Modes Interface configurat ion Command History Release Modification 12.1(11)AX This command was introduced.
+Usage Guidelines or unicast traffic on blocked on a protect with unknown MAC addresses is sent to all ports.
+You can block unknown multicast protected or nonprotected ports.
+If unknown multicast or unicast traffic is not ted port, there could be security issues.
+Blocking unknown r explicitly configure nulticast or unicast traffic is not automatically enabled on protected ports; you must it.
+For more informatic on about blocking packets, see the software configuration guide for this release.
+Examples This example shows s how to block unknown multicast traffic on an interface: Switch(config-if)# switchport block multicast You can verify your command. setting by entering the show interfaces interface-id switchport privileged EXEC Related Commands Command Description show interfaces sw itchport Displays the administrative and operational status of a switching (nonrouting) port, including port blocking and port protection settings.